vishrutgrover/aswego/README.md

 <hr>

-This was designed for the HEREvolution Codefest-Hackathon
+This project was designed for the HEREvolution Codefest-Hackathon!

 <hr>